kflagg/vspuxo/README.md

 # Visual Sample Plan and Prior Information: What do we Need to Know to Find UXO?
 ## Kenneth A Flagg, Montana State University

-This will soon become the online home of my MS writing project, featuring code and data files.
-The project is currently hosted on MSU's GitLab.
-Please email kenneth.flagg@msu.montana.edu to request access.
+Welcome to the online home of my MS writing project, featuring code and data files.
+This repository contains everything you need to reproduce my analyses and recreate my sldies and paper without actually running the simulations.
+It also includes all the code so you can run the simulations yourself.

-You can find the presentation [here](presentation/flagg_presentation.md).
-The paper will be posted once it has been approved.
+You can find the presentation [here](presentation/flagg_presentation.md) and the paper [here](writeup/flagg_writup.pdf).

 # Software Needed to Build the Presentation and Paper